The Town of Windsor will launch its annual water conservation program Monday, March 6, with the sale of “Garden In A Box” xeriscape kits.

 “These kits incorporate plants that use up to 60 percent less water than lawn turf,” Garcia said.

 “Garden In A Box” kits will go on sale March 6 via the Center for ReSource Conservation website.
 Kits range in both plant options and price points.
-Fifty kits have been reserved for the Windsor community and will be sold on a first-come, first-serve basis.
+Fifty kits have been reserved for the Windsor community and will be sold on a first-come, first-served basis.
 Windsor residents will also receive a $25 discount on kits.

 Purchased kits will be available for pick up from 9 a.m. to noon Saturday, May 20, at the Greeley Xeric Garden, 2503 Reservoir Road.